cba85/electron-webview/README.md

 - Change `width` and `height` in `main.js` file

+### Menu and keyboard shortcuts

+This webview integrates an Electron menu.
+It will also make standard keyboard shortcuts, like copy and paste, work on MacOS.

 ### Topbar (home button)

 A topbar to show a home button to come back to your app if your website has external links is included.